 History

-At Chase Terrace Academy we aspire for all of our students to achieve greater things than they ever thought possible.
+At Chase Terrace Academy we aspire for all of our pupils to achieve greater things than they ever thought possible.

-Specifically, this is implemented in our curriculum as we take our students on a journey of the past by studying history from a chronological perspective, with an emphasis on identifying significant events in local, then British, and finally world history that have shaped the world we inhabit today.
-Our ethos for students that we want to imbed going forward is: “connecting to the past so that they can help to shape the future.”
-Our Key Stage 3 curriculum therefore covers aspects of the Ancient Period, through to the Dark and Middle Ages, Medieval and Modern Period – establishing the building blocks of a good historical understanding, in preparation for GCSE, A-Level and life beyond as a historian.
-Here, students have an opportunity to study not only local history, but also the interplay between British and world-changing events.
+Specifically, we take our pupils on a journey of the past by studying history from a chronological perspective, with an emphasis on different reoccurring themes – from Magna Carta to Civil Rights, the Norman Conquest to the Nazis, and from the Crusades to the War on Terror – our topics are delicately weaved together to give our pupils a deep, multi-layered and meaningful understanding of history.
+Our KS3 curriculum covers aspects of the Ancient Period, through to the Dark and Middle Ages, Medieval and Modern Period – establishing the building blocks of a good historical understanding, in preparation for GCSE, A-Level and life beyond as a historian.

 Knowledge Organisers

-Term 1a – History Skills Saxons and Hoard
+Term 1a – History Skills, Romans, Vikings and Saxons

 Term 1b – Battle of Hastings